ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 #### Delegation Fee Rate

 Avalanche allows for delegation of stake.
 This parameter is the percent fee this validator charges when others delegate stake to them.
-For example, if `delegationFeeRate` is `10` and someone delegates to this validator, then when the delegation period is over, 10% of the reward goes to the validator and the rest goes to the delegator, if this node meets the validation reward requirements.
+For example, if `delegationFeeRate` is `10` and someone delegates to this validator, then when the delegation period is over, 10% of the reward goes to the validator and the rest goes to the delegator.

 #### Stake Amount